 Starting a sightseeing cruise business from scratch is no easy task.
 But Candice Mortara utilized her contacts from nearly a decade at a local non-profit and passion for all things water to launch Fox River Tours, a Wisconsin-based sightseeing cruise operation with two boats plying the Fox River.

 Tell us about Fox River Tours.
-How did all this come about?
+How did you start this business?

 Candice Mortara: I worked with Fox Wisconsin Heritage Parkway which is a non-profit that I helped start.
 I worked with that group for almost 10 years, focused on the river, the history and waterfront development.
 I was struck over and over again how little opportunity there was for people without their own boats to get out on the water.